MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 :varlink:`SEAICE_cStar`).

 Different VP rheologies can be used to model sea ice dynamics.
-The different rheologies are characterized by different definition of the bulk and shear viscosities :math:`\zeta` and :math:`\eta`.
-The following table is a summary of choice, more details are given in the following sections.
+The different rheologies are characterized by different definitions of the bulk and shear viscosities :math:`\zeta` and :math:`\eta` in Eq. :eq:`eq_vpequation` .
+The following table is a summary of the choice.
+More details are given in the following sections.
 All the rheologies presented here depend on the ice strength parameter :varlink:`SEAICE_strength`.

-**Recommandation for use:** The default yield curve has proven stable over the years.
-The other rheologies have been tested in small idealized experiments but need to be tested further in arctic-wide setups.

 .. tabularcolumns:: |\Y{.275}|\Y{.450}|\Y{.275}|